-Simultaneously with the issuance of the March 2011 Bristol Note, the Company issued Bristol a Series A Warrant (the "March 2011 Bristol Series A Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.0625, and a Series B Warrant (the "March 2011 Bristol Series B Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.075.
-The March 2011 Warrants are exercisable for up to seven years from the date of issue.
+Simultaneously with the issuance of the March 2011 Bristol Note, the Company issued Bristol a Series A Warrant (the "March 2011 Bristol Series A Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.0625, and a Series B Warrant (the "March 2011 Bristol Series B Warrants" and, together with the March 2011 Bristol Series A Warrants, (the "March 2011 Bristol Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.075.
+The March 2011 Warrants are exercised for up to seven years from the date of issue.
 The March 2011 Warrants may be exercised on a cashless basis if the shares of common stock underlying the March 2011 Warrants are not then registered pursuant to an effective registration statement.
 In the event the March 2011 Warrants are exercised on a cashless basis, the Company will not receive any proceeds.